PrashamTrivedi/MongoObsidianNotes/PSTT/Atlas Search Fundamentals.md

 - Use `highlight:{path:}` to highlight the relevant information
 - And in projection use `$meta: 'searchHighlights'` in your desired field to show highlights.
-- It shows what matched, not what was queried
+- It shows what matched, not what was queried ^showsMatchedNotQueried
 - Adds latency
 - Does not work with autocomplete index
 - By default lucene stores original data to highlight, so if highlight is not used, remove `store` option to preserve some space.